Enemy Engaged: RAH-66 Comanche vs. KA-52 Hokum: Reception

 The PC version received "favorable" reviews according to the review aggregation website Metacritic.
 Doug Trueman of NextGen said of the game, "For those who love hyper-realistic simulations, they don't get much more hyper-realistic than this."

 The staff of Computer Gaming World named it the best simulation game of 2000.
 They highlighted its "superb flight physics, intelligent AI, and outstanding eye and ear candy", and concluded, "In a beleaguered genre, it's good to see a developer invest the time and energy to produce a standout."
 The game also won the award for "Simulation of the Year" at GameSpot's Best and Worst of 2000 Awards.
 The staff of Computer Games Magazine also nominated the game for their 2000 "Simulation of the Year" award, whose winner was unfortunately never revealed due to data being lost from March 6, 2001.
 The game was a runner-up for "Simulation of 2000" in Editors' Choice at IGN's Best of 2000 Awards.
 It was a runner-up for GameSpy's 2000 Simulation Game of the Year, which went to MechWarrior 4: Vengeance.
 The staff wrote: "While the stunning graphics, true to life weather effects, and endless replay value blew us away in the end, it was the engrossing experience of being but a cog inside the war machine that stuck most in our minds."
-It was also a runner-up for the "PC Simulation of the Year" award at the Academy of Interactive Arts & Sciences' Fourth Interactive Achievement Awards, which also went to MechWarrior 4: Vengeance.
+During the 4th Annual Interactive Achievement Awards, it received a nomination for the "PC Simulation" award by the Academy of Interactive Arts & Sciences, which was ultimately given to MechWarrior 4: Vengeance.